 But only give grammar feedback succinctly: get in, get out, and move on.

 Charlotte Mason (that well-known homeschool philosopher, but if you don’t know her, you can learn more about her here) has another approach to writing.
 She suggests choosing a paragraph from your child’s favourite reading and rewriting it in the child’s best handwriting or printing.

 Toward the end of the week, after you have dictated that passage repeatedly, dictate the paragraph and have the child write from memory.

 Charlotte Mason believes this cements the correct punctuation, grammar, and spelling rules.
 It also sounds like a fun way to memorize passages from our kid’s favourite books.

 A note about journaling:

-Journaling is a habit I have instituted from the beginning of my homeschool years.
-In their journals, they can write prayers, poems, what they did yesterday, their feelings, or their gratitudes.
+Journaling is a habit I have instituted since the beginning of my homeschool years.
+In their journals, they can write prayers, poems, what they did yesterday, their feelings, or their gratitude.